zoffixznet/tau-writing/NGS/00-Intro.md

 — "So that's how we died, boys"—the Cheif proclaimed, putting away the tablet<br>
 — "Yeah, brutal!" a voice from the middle of the group jabs.
-"I feel like going for some BBQ, anyone else?
+"I feel like going for some BBQ!
+Anyone else?
 How about you Chief?
 Or would you rather go for a kebob?"

 The group laughs.